Cryptocurrencies: The Good, the Bad and the Bubbly

 What’s changed?
 Less Bitcoin, more Blockchain

 Whilst our last Insight piece was wary of Bitcoin, we noted “Blockchain technology is here to stay”.
 Since then the distinction between cryptocurrencies (e.g. Bitcoin, Ether, Ripple etc), and the underlying technology, has continued to widen.
 Cryptocurrency’s reputation has been damaged by high price volatility and its use for fraudulent and criminal purposes.
 In contrast, the legitimate applications for and investment in Blockchain are increasing rapidly.
 Blockchain technology or “distributed ledger technology” makes information available to a number of users, any of who can add an entry to it, but none can delete one.
 This “immutability” is a valuable feature for many business processes.
 For example, over the course of a commercial flight, an item of luggage is handled by a number of different agents, often across different countries.
 When a bag is lost (a problem that costs the industry over $2bn a year ), it can be difficult to identify which part of the chain broke down as there is often not effective information sharing between the airports, airlines and their multiple contractors.
-A system whereby all handlers added to a shared ledger (by scanning the bags label when they handled it), would greatly help find lost luggage by seeing where the process broke down.
+A system whereby all handlers added to a shared ledger (by scanning the bags label when they handled it), would greatly help find lost luggage.

 More broadly, the ability to monitor items with greater accuracy as they are passed across different handlers is of great value to the many companies who are part of long, complex supply chains in sectors like manufacturing (especially automotive), technology hardware, retail, pharmaceuticals and logistics.
 Blockchain technology is starting to be applied in all these areas.